 Your business data should answer back

 Windows desktop ERP for small businesses.
-Manage customers, invoices, inventory, and reports - and ask your data questions in plain English.
+Manage customers, invoices, inventory, sales orders, POS, web portal, vendors, and reports - and ask your data questions in plain English.

 See It In Action